 All too often, these challenges and opportunities are discussed in narrowly economic terms, but an adequate understanding of today’s migration patterns would also have to include their relation to the approaching “demographic winter” in the affluent societies of Europe and North America.
 Despite what population-control advocates had predicted in the 1960s and 1970s, the chief demographic problem facing most countries today is not overpopulation but its opposite.
 All over the world, even in developing countries, populations are aging.
 In the wealthier nations, where the process is most advanced, declining birth rates and increased longevity mean that our populations now include a much smaller proportion of children and a much larger proportion of disabled and elderly persons than ever before.

 The combination of low birth rates and greater longevity is already bringing the health-care and social-security programs of welfare states into crisis.
 Social-welfare systems were constructed in the late nineteenth and early twentieth centuries on the basis of a proportion of nine, or in some cases, seven active workers for every pensioner.
 Now Europe is approaching three workers per retiree, and those retirees are living much longer.
 (When those who created the first social-security systems chose sixty-five as the age of eligibility, they were counting on the fact that relatively few people would live beyond that age to become burdens on the state.)
-With increased longevity has also come increased need for medical care, which has become vastly more expensive than anyone dreamed when public health-care systems were first established.
+With increased longevity has also come an increased need for medical care, which has become vastly more expensive than anyone dreamed when public healthcare systems were first established.

 Although Europe will experience the crunch first, the United States will not be far behind.
 Our 78.2 million baby boomers are fast approaching retirement age.
 Over the next twenty-five years, the age structure of the whole country will come to resemble that of “retirement states” like Florida, where a fifth of the population is already over sixty-five.
 President Bush stressed the urgency of the situation in his 2006 State of the Union Address, warning that “the retirement of the baby-boom generation will put unprecedented strains on the federal government.
 By 2030, spending for Social Security, Medicare, and Medicaid alone will be almost 60 percent of the entire federal budget.
 And that will present future Congresses with impossible choices—staggering tax increases, immense deficits, or deep cuts in every category of spending.”